sauravraiguru/serverless-gateways/README.md

 API Management - [API Management](https://developer.ibm.com/apiconnect/2019/01/10/what-is-api-management/)

+## Estimated Time:

+You would need approximately 30 mins to complete the steps in this tutorial.

 # PART A - Getting started with FaaS & API Gateways

 ## 1. Creating API Gateways service.